ByteStorm: a multi-step data-driven approach for Tropical Cyclones detection and tracking: Materials

 \subsubsection{ERA5 Reanalysis}

 The ERA5 reanalysis dataset \citep{hersbach2023a} includes key climate variables that are essential for understanding TC formation.
 Climate variables are provided on a global regular grid at a spatial resolution of $0.25^{\circ} \times 0.25^{\circ}$, corresponding to $721\times1440$ (H $\times$ W) grid points.
-To ensure consistency, ERA5 data are limited to the same period as IBTrACS (1980-2023).
-From ERA5 dataset, after some preliminary evaluation, we selected \textit{relative vorticity at 850mb} (RV850) and \textit{mean sea level pressure} (MSLP) among the key variables typically associated with TC events.
+To ensure consistency, we limit ERA5 data to the same period as IBTrACS (1980-2022).
+After a preliminary evaluation aimed at reducing the number of variables considered in our approach, from ERA5 dataset we select \textit{relative vorticity at 850mb} (RV850) and \textit{mean sea level pressure} (MSLP) among the key variables typically associated with TC events.

-From a geographical perspective, in this study we focus on the Eastern and Western North Pacific (ENP and WNP, respectively) basins, two of the seven global regions where TC commonly originate \citep{roy_kovordanyi2012}.
-This joint region is widely recognized as a particularly active one, experiencing the greatest number of cyclones each year \citep{roy_kovordanyi2012}.